An empirical Bayes Approach to stochastic blockmodels and graphons: shrinkage estimation and model selection: An Empirical Bayes Method

 So far we have regarded the number of blocks $K$ as given in our empirical Bayes method.
 The choice of $K$ will certainly impact the performance of our method.
 If $K$ is too small, for SBM many blocks will not be identified, and for graphon the approximated function will only have a small number of constant pieces, both leading to highly biased estimates.
 On the other hand, if $K$ is too big, the number of vertices in each block will be very small, resulting in high variances.
 Thus, it is important to select a proper number of blocks to achieve the best estimation accuracy.

 Our empirical Bayes approach under the hierarchical model also provides a useful criterion for this model selection problem.
-Note that \eqref{eq:2.1.diag_llik} and \eqref{eq:2.1.offdiag_llik} define the conditional likelihood of $\bfX$ given the hyperparameters $(\alpha_d,\beta_d)$ and the partition ${Z}$ input from a community detection algorithm.
+Note that \eqref{eq:2.1.diag_llik} and \eqref{eq:2.1.offdiag_llik} define the conditional likelihood of $\bfX$ given the hyperparameters $(\alpha_d,\beta_d)$ and the partition ${Z}$ input from a graph clustering algorithm.
 We can compare this likelihood for different input partitions and select the best one.

 Suppose we have $m$ candidate partition schemes ${Z}_1, \ldots, {Z}_m$.
 Denote the corresponding number of communities by $K_1, \ldots, K_m$.
 Our goal is to choose the optimal partition that maximizes the joint likelihood of the observed adjacency matrix $\bfX$ and the partition ${Z}$ with a penalty on the model complexity.
 To do this, we include ${Z}$ in our model as in \eqref{eq:SBM_model} and put a Jeffreys prior \citep{doi:10.1098/rspa.1946.0056} on ${\pi}$, i.e.